Performance Tuning Guide

-Practical optimization strategies for scaling Lynq to thousands of nodes.
+Practical optimization strategies for scaling Lynq to hundreds of nodes.

 Lynq uses three reconciliation layers: